 Type of Medication

-Allergy shots do not work on all allergies or on all people with allergies.
+Allergy shots do not work on all allergies.
 For example, they are not used to treat food allergies .
 Shots may be prescribed for:

 How Allergy Shots Work

-- If you are having severe asthma that is not controlled with medication
+- Severe asthma that is not controlled with medicine

 Discuss Pregnancy with Your Doctor

-Tell your doctor if you are taking or plan to take any medications, including over-the-counter drugs, for both allergic and nonallergic conditions.
-Your allergy shots may affect the use of other medications.
+Tell your doctor if you take or plan to take any medicine.
+This includes over-the-counter medicine for allergy or other conditions.
+The allergy shots may affect how other medicine works and affects you.

 Continue Other Measures

 It will take some time for the allergy shots to work.
 You may also never reach a full cure.
 You will need to keep treating your allergies until your doctor says it safe.
 Use your allergy medicine while you are getting shots.

 Allergy shots are given year-round.
 The schedule may include: